AqwamCreates/DataPredict/docs/HighValueProjectTutorials/TargetingSystems.md

 # Targeting Systems

+## Straight-Line-Based

+* Creating Distance-Minimization-Based Straght-Line Targeting Model

+  * Use multiple SVR / SVM to determine straight line.

+   * Note that each model must only have one-column input and output, representing each dimension.

+   * Additionally, use the output as the same as input, so that the models will learn to create hard decision boundries which can be extracted from the model parameters.

+  * Questionable implementation at best.
+However, I will not stop game designers from making their games look "smart".

+  * Minimal implementation takes a minimum of 30 minutes using DataPredict™.

+## Cluster-Based

 * [Creating Distance-Minimization-Based Clustering Targeting Model](TargetingSystems/CreatingDistanceMinimizationBasedClusteringTargetingModel.md)

   * Find the center of players based on number of clusters.